Share this article

 Doggos who have ingested wolf’s bane will have to have a gastric lavage or stomach pump.
 This will clear their digestive passages of any other pieces of the aconitum plant to make sure no more poison is absorbed by their bodies.

 Once the vet is sure they removed the plant, they will then give your pup a paste of activated charcoal.
-This stuff works as an amazing antiserum that latches onto the poison in their tummies and bloodstream to then draw it out in their urine or poop.
+This stuff works by lining the stomach and binding to the poison in their tummies to prevent it from being absorbed into the bloodstream.

 Finally, be sure to give your brave pooch lots of rest and plenty of cuddles after such a traumatic experience.